 Through parallel play, children develop essential social skills like independence, observational learning, confidence and respect for boundaries.
-Parallel play is one of the stages of play comes from Mildred Parten’s 1932 publication “Social Participation among Preschool Children.”
+Parallel play is one of the six stages of play that comes from Mildred Parten’s 1932 publication “Social Participation among Preschool Children.”

 Parten defined six types of social play that are typical for children in different phases of child development.
 Children may progress through the stages at different rates, and the stages often overlap with each other with children exhibiting behaviors from more than one stage at a time.

 Parallel play in child care centers and daycares is a vital part of helping children develop.

 Let’s take a closer look at parallel play!